 Also known as a soil knife, or a Japanese digging knife, the Hori Hori might be the most versatile tool you can find in a garden.
 Don’t let its simplicity deceive you.
 A soil knife’s blade can slice into sod, loosen soil, cut through tightly wrapped roots for dividing and transplanting, hack through weeds, and is perfect for planting seeds.
 The Hori Hori knife may end up being the single most-used tool during your garden planting.

 An indispensable tool for digging up plants and also breaking up the soil to make planting easier.
-Forking over a patch of soil and then following it up with a good raking will make your garden look well loved.
+Forking over a patch of soil and then following it up with raking will make your garden look well loved.